Cloud-Dark/tahu-ocr.js/docs/en/installation.md

 This guide will help you set up and run TahuOCR.js.

+## Prerequisites

+Tahu-OCR.js requires Node.js versions 17, 18, 19, or 20.
+Newer or older versions are not supported due to dependencies that are only compatible with this range.

 ## 1. Clone the Repository (Optional, if you downloaded directly)

 ```bash